 Yes, for horses to compete at Australian Stock Horse Society events they must be "Competition Eligible".
 That is, they must be Registered Horses owned by Full Financial Members at the time of competition.
-This includes all categories of horses other than Breeding Purposes Only - therefore First Cross horses, Second Cross horses and Special Merit horses are all eligible to compete against Stud Book (Pure Breds).
+This includes all categories of horses in the ASHS Stud Book other than Breeding Purposes Only - therefore First Cross horses, Second Cross horses, Special Merit and Base Registry horses are all eligible to compete against Stud Book (Pure Breds).